gras/SensorWorkshop/python/22-FindPomMoveClose/README.md

-# 02-HelloWorld
+# 22-FindPomMoveClose
-##Goal:  Modify and run your first Python program
+##Goal:  Use the camera & ET to move towards a tribble

 **To Do:**
-* change the code to print "Hello World"
-* run the program to prove that it works
-* add your name instead of "World"
-* run the program again
+* find the tribble with the camera
+* center on tribble
+* move a little closer
+* if you are close enough, stop
+* otherwise, repeat center/move